 - Too many conference nametags go to waste.
 Where does it say you need to be attending a conference in order to wear one?
 Go to Staples and buy a stack.
 From now on, part of your morning routine will be pasting a nametag on your chest that says, “Hello, I’m magnificent.”

-Isn’t this excellent advice?
+Isn’t that excellent advice?
 See?
 This writer must be talented.
 Boy, if I were you I’d be remiss to let the day pass without picking up a FREE (no shipping fees or tax either) eBook by this brilliant author: What a Nice Guy by @PhilTorcivia.